 SAR levels are what the authorities use to determine the safety of a mobile/cell phone.
-Although, logically, the system is a flawed one*, the levels can increase dramatically – something that has not been taken into consideration by the decision-makers.
+Logically, the system is a flawed one* as the levels can increase dramatically.
+Something that has not been taken into consideration by the decision-makers.

 SAR Levels Can be Increased by Having Metal Objects in Your Pocket

 Research has uncovered that having metal objects in your pocket along with your phone increases your SAR exposure?